IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    SN-3 was lost -- the size of RTP packet with sequence number SN-3 will still be considered in the computation of bytes_in_flight.

+   bytes_in_flight_ratio is calculated as the ratio between bytes_flight and cwnd.
+This value should be computed at the beginning of the ACK processing.

+   cwnd_ratio is computed as the relation between MSS and cwnd.

    Furthermore, a variable bytes_newly_acked is incremented with a value corresponding to how much the highest sequence number has increased since the last feedback.
 As an example: If the previous